blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Continuous Tone.md

-A continuous tone image is one where each point on the image corresponds to a colour, and not discrete [[Halftones]].
+A continuous tone image is one where each point on the image corresponds to a colour, and not discrete [Halftones](Halftones.md).

-**Example:** [[Cathode Ray Tube|CRT]] when displaying analog video signals that were not manipulated by computers can generate infinite tone varations in it's own gamut.
+**Example:** [CRT](Cathode%20Ray%20Tube) when displaying analog video signals that were not manipulated by computers can generate infinite tone varations in it's own gamut.